A diabetic diet is a type of therapeutic diet that may be prescribed to an older adult upon admission to a long-term care facility or nursing home.

 Although diet plays an important role in the management of diabetes, diabetic diets are not appropriate for older adults because they offer little benefit and may increase the risk of malnutrition risk and reduce quality of life.

-More liberal diets have been shown to improve the nutritional status of older adults and may therefore be more appropriate for nursing home residents.
+More liberal diets have been shown to improve the nutritional status of older adults and therefore may be more appropriate for nursing home residents.